 Chat applications or Messenger provides for a cool way to communicate.
 But like in all communications, there are some etiquettes which we need to follow.
 However, there are some who don’t follow them.
 These are what I’d consider the most serious Chat or Messaging etiquette offenses.

-1. Most common Messenger Messenger etiquette offenders are those who ignore the status, and just go ahead and start conversing.
-In fact these days, very few kind souls actually respect the “Do Not Disturb” sign.
+1. The most common Chat or Messaging etiquette offenders are those who ignore the status, and just go ahead and start conversing.
+In fact, these days, very few kind souls actually respect the “Do Not Disturb” sign.

 The best way in such cases would be to send a “Ping me when you are free or available” sort of a message and let go.
 This then lets the person know that you want to communicate with him.

-2. You may be available but maybe for say 5-10 minutes, and here you suddenly have guys wanting to ask you questions and seek interactive help.
-Asking ”Free for x minutes?” first would be very nice.
-Or do consider and see if an email be a better option here.
-Most such sought after guys then just always chose to remain offline.
+2. You may be available for say 5-10 minutes only, and here you have guys wanting to ask you questions and seek interactive help.
+Asking “Free for x minutes?” first would be very nice.
+Or do consider and see if an email would be a better option here.
+Most such sought-after guys then just always chose to remain offline.

 5. Emoticon chatters.
 They communicate less with words and more with emoticons.
-Does get irritating at time, doesn’t it!?
+Does get irritating at times, doesn’t it!?

 6. Never ending ‘typers‘.
 All you get to see is ‘…is typing’ sign.
 Each time you expect that he will hit the send button, you again see the ‘…is typing’ sign.
 Thinkers?
 Or just indecisive?

 7. If you have to go away, never leave your PC without a “brb“.